 Review Immunization Details: Also, you can check the expiration date, manufacturer, or other information for that lot in the lot manager and see if something doesn’t match.

 Update Your CVX Codes: Your PCC system has designated CVX codes for each immunization, which are used to match information in the barcode.
 Are your codes up-to-date?
 Read more at MVX and CVX Codes in PCC EHR.

-As always, contact your PCC Client Advocate to help with immunization configuration.
+Contact your PCC Support to help with your practice’s under-the-hood immunization setup.

 CDC Training Materials and Videos

 When 2D vaccine barcode scanning became a national standard, the U.S. CDC created materials and training videos to help healthcare providers get started.